dailymotion/vast-client-js/docs/api/vast-tracker.md

 #### Parameters

-- - **`macros: Object`** - Optional parameter.
+- **`macros: Object`** - Optional parameter.
 Object containing macros and their values to be replaced.
 Macros must be supported by VAST specification.
+- **`once: Boolean`** - An optional Boolean to define if the event has to be tracked only once.
+Set to `false` by default

 #### Event emitted